Thiruppathi/my-sky/README.md

 ## Firebase
 Please create a Firebase account to access the database.
-If you need to be a collaborator access to the database, please [contact](https://twitter.com/thiruppathi) me.
+If you need to have collaborator access to the database, please [contact](https://twitter.com/thiruppathi) me.

 ## Testing Evidences
 ###Service Tests - Automated Mocha (TDD & BDD)